andreancardona/techqueria-events/README.md

 # 🚀 Uber x Techqueria

   ### About:
-  Alongsidee Uber's erg - Los Ubers we hosted an event to talk about some of the internal and external community resources for LatinX in Tech
+  Alongside Uber's erg - Los Ubers we hosted an event to talk about some of the internal and external community resources for LatinX in Tech
    - [Presentation slides](https://docs.google.com/presentation/d/1IS8buWNGU-BeIhEkSvhiRaFnAy9rQj1lkwEsVaXRYfw/edit?usp=sharing)

 # 🚀 IBM x Techqueria: Imposter Syndrome & How to overcome it